jmcnally17/pacman-old/README.md

 - Pac-Man starts off with 2 extra lives
 - Eating 1 pellet is worth 10 points
 - Eating every pellet completes the current level
-- After completing a level, the board is reset to its original configuration, except for Pac-Man's lives and the players score
+- After completing a level, the board is reset to its original configuration, except for Pac-Man's lives and the player's score
 - Eating 1 power up is worth 50 points
 - Eating a power up scares all unscared ghosts which halves their speed and lasts for a specific duration that depends on the level number
-- Eating a power up has no effect on scared ghosts
+- Eating a power up has no effect on scared ghosts other than restarting the scared phase
 - Colliding with a scared ghost sends the ghost into retreating mode for 3 seconds and is worth $2^n \cdot 200$ points where n is the number of scared ghosts attacked since the last power up was eaten
 - Colliding with a ghost that is not scared decreases Pac-Man's lives by 1 and resets character positions on the board
 - Colliding with a ghost that is not scared with no extra lives left ends the game